 Sys.
 For example, they are displayed as such in the Object Browser.

 In tests that use Name Mapping, a

 Aliases.browser.
 In tests without Name Mapping,

 Browser test object represents an already running browser.
 To launch a browser from tests, use the Run Browser keyword test operation or the

 To get information about all browsers installed on the computer, use the

 A license for TestComplete Web module.

 The Web Testing plugin.
 This plugin is installed and enabled automatically.
 The plugin implements the

 Browser test object, as well as the web testing functionality.

-Web Object Types Used by the Tree Model and Hybrid Mobile Applications
+Web Object Types Used by Web and Hybrid Mobile Applications